muxinc/next-video/README.md

 # `next-video`

 Next video is a react component for adding video to your [next.js](https://github.com/vercel/next.js) application.
-It extends the `<video>` element with features for automatic video optimization.
+It extends both the `<video>` element and your Next app with features for automatic video optimization.
 * **Smart storage:** Store large video files outside of your git repo
 * **Optimized quality**: Automatically optimize video files for better playback performance
 * **Faster startup:** Deliver using CDNs for faster start times